AFI ADVISORY BOARD

 Barassi returned to the Demons in 1981, laying the foundations for what would become a revitalised Melbourne side.
 He returned to coaching in 1993, taking over the rock-bottom Sydney Swans.
 His status as an AFL legend, savvy media ability and unparalleled coaching record made him uniquely qualified to carve out a space in the rugby heartland.
 In his three seasons in Sydney, he helped put both AFL football and the Sydney Swans on the map in the Harbour City.

-His lifelong involvement in football continues.
-He is passionate about the development and expansion of Australian Football, whether it be at junior, regional or international level.
+Barassi had a lifelong involvement in football.
+He was passionate about the development and expansion of Australian Football, whether it be at junior, regional or international level.
+He is greatly missed.

 Corina Dutlow, Community Engagement Manager

 Corina was born in Australia to European and Asian parents.
 She has volunteered and worked with the Filipino community as well as other multicultural communities for more than 10 years.
 She is currently serving the Australian-Filipino community in Victoria in a Senior Management position of a Filipino community service agency.